Image courtesy of British Library Photostream

 The image of the troop, I would learn, was somewhat famous in its own right.
 The wolfman was part of a renowned family of wolfpersons, all of them with congenital hypertrichosis.
 He was well regarded amongst freak show performers.
 I tried to contact him, but the wolfman was beaten to death outside a construction site in a smallish city in Mexico long before I went looking.

 The box with the photos was in a library in Philadelphia.
 "Virtually everything in long-term storage is local history stuff, mostly newspaper related," the librarian said.
-"We still have microfilm—you could use the date to go through them and maybe find an article that corresponds."
+"We still have microfilm—you could use the date to go through them and maybe find a corresponding article."

 I had gone to the college because they had old records from the fair that passed through over the summer.
 I had been researching for an article about the evolution of entertainment in the area.
 Two hours later, when I found an article about the county fair, there was a third image.
 It was taken during your act, your torches held high and your head tilted back, a burst of flame larger than your 5' 3" frame growing out of your mouth, caught forever on 35-millimeter and visible to me in the glowing silver of microfilm.
 The article didn't mention you or the freak show at all.